SalomePlatform/adao/doc/en/ref_output_variables.rst

   .. include:: snippets/ObservationError.rst

 All other information are conditioned by the algorithm and/or the user requests of availability.
-The main ones are the following, in alphabetical order:
+The main ones are the following, without being exhaustive, in alphabetical order:

   .. include:: snippets/APosterioriCorrelations.rst